jxcksonli/Sudoku-Solver/README.md

 # Sudoku-Solver
-Solve a 9x9 Sudoku Puzzle
+Solves a 9x9 Sudoku Puzzle using a backtracking approach